razerofficial/CChromaEditor/README.md

 <a name="PluginFillColor"></a>
 **PluginFillColor**

 Set the RGB value for all colors in the specified frame.
-Use the range of 0 to 255 for red, green, and blue parameters.
+Animation is referenced by id.

 ```C++
 // DLL Interface